Kids (Noga Erez album): Critical reception

 The album received mostly positive reviews.
 On Metacritic, the album received a weighted average score of 76 out of 100, based on 7 professional reviews.

 On AllMusic, the album received a positive review, stating that the album "With Kids, Erez makes a significant leap forward from Off the Radar.
 Though she still sounds like an outsider, the skill she displays on these songs suggest she shouldn't be one for long."

 Clash Magazine states that "[The album] is Restless and fast-paced, 'Kids' nurtures critical reflection without compromising humour and a good time.
 The songs are energetic and invigorating, a vocal punch right in your face."

 On the Quetlus, the album received a score of 90 out of 100, saying that "you will not hear a better pop album this year.
 I doubt you will hear a better rap album this year."

 In popular culture

-The song 'In the end of the world' is used in the soundtrack of Netflix series Half Bad season 1 episode 5.
+The song 'End of the Road' was used in the soundtrack of the Netflix series Half Bad season 1 episode 5.